Roshith93/100-days-of-code/r1-log.md

 ### DAY23- SEP 24th 2018

 **Today's Progress** Learned about the Lists and Keys in React and understood how it is helpful to update the Virtual DOM.

+### DAY24- SEP 25th 2018

+**Today's Progress** Learned about clousers. understood how the outer and inner functions works.

+### DAY25- SEP 26th 2018

+**Today's Progress** Completed some exercies on eventhandlers and two-way-data binding.